zymbit-applications/aws-credentials-provider/README.md

 - Attach policy to device cert
 - Curl credential provider url using TLS to receive AWS device credentials

-## Global AWS Setup
+# Global AWS Setup

-### Prerequisites
+## Prerequisites
 This global setup can be done anywhere with the AWS CLI installed and an associated user with the AWS CLI.

-#### Quick tutorial of how I setup a user to use AWS CLI.
+#### Quick tutorial of how to setup a user to use AWS CLI.
  - Go to AWS IAM console, click users, add user, input a user name, and check programatic access.
  - Click Next:Permissions, "Attach existing policies directly", click AdministratorAccess
  - Click Next:Tags, Next:Review, Create user.
 Stay on this page.
- - On your device, run `sudo aws configure` and fill in the appropriate values from the AWS page.
+ - On your device, run `aws configure` and fill in the appropriate values from the AWS page.

-### Create a private certificate authority
+## Create a private certificate authority
 On the device you want to hold your private CA and sign requests, do the following.

 **Copy the lines below into a script called mk_ca.sh.**